 Daniel S. Mead '75, '77g is the retired chief operating officer of Verizon Wireless, the nation's largest wireless company, where he managed $62 billion in annual revenue, 93 million customers, and 80,000 employees.
 Mead is also a passionate advocate of his company's award-winning HopeLine program, which distributes phones and provides wireless service to victims of domestic violence and awards cash grants to domestic violence agencies nationwide.

 Mr. Richard J. Fasenmyer '69

 2000 Distinguished Alumnus

-Richard J. Fasenmyer ’69 was founder, president, and chief executive officer of RJF International Corp.
+Richard J. Fasenmyer '69 was the founder, president, and chief executive officer of RJF International Corp.
 Based in nearby Fairlawn, Ohio, RJF manufactures engineered polymer products for select specialty markets, including wall coverings, flooring, dry-erase presentation surfaces, commercial and industrial mattings, and specialty films for custom and commercial use.

 Dr. Gary W. Lyons, M.D.
 '56

 1989 Distinguished Alumnus

 Gary W. Lyons '56 is the retired chief of Saint Vincent Health Center's Division of Thoracic and Cardiovascular Surgery.
 He worked with Dr. C. Walton Lillehei, one of the first physicians to perform open-heart surgery in the United States.
 In 1971, Lyons was recruited by Saint Vincent to return to Erie and build the hospital's first open-heart surgery program.